 This might mean you’re unable to work full-time (or at all) or that you require ongoing medical treatment.

-You’ll receive weekly workers compensation payments covering lost wages and medical bills.
-If you’re permanently impaired, you could also get an additional lump sum payout.
+Generally speaking, if you’re claiming workers comp for stress, you’ll receive weekly payments covering lost wages and medical bills.
+But if you’re permanently impaired, you could also get an additional lump sum payout.

 If your condition is permanent, you may qualify for an additional lump sum payment.
 This typically involves having your Whole Person Impairment (WPI) assessed.
 The amount you receive is based on your WPI, and you usually need to meet a minimum threshold to be eligible.